Etelvoldo Pascolini: Biography

-After Italy's entry into the Second World War on June 10, 1940, he was sent to the Albanian front at his own request, being appointed commander of the garrison of Durres, and from there, in November 1942, he was transferred to the Eastern Front, once again at his request, where he was attached to the 8th Army (ARMIR).
+After Italy's entry into the Second World War on June 10, 1940, he was sent to the Albanian front at his own request, being appointed commander of the garrison of Durrës, and from there, in November 1942, he was transferred to the Eastern Front, once again at his request, where he was attached to the 8th Army (ARMIR).
 He was initially given command of the rear area of the ARMIR, but on 8 December 1942 he assumed command of the 156th Infantry Division Vicenza, replacing Major General Enrico Broglia.
 This division was deployed in the rear of the Alpine Army Corps, with garrison and occupation duties, and was not meant for frontline service; on 16 December, however, due to the worsening situation after the start of Operation Little Saturn, it was moved on the frontline, south of Pavlovsk, taking up position between the 2nd Alpine Division Tridentina (general Luigi Reverberi) and the 4th Alpine Division Cuneense (general Umberto Ricagno).
 In January 1943 "Vicenza" was overwhelmed by the Soviet advance, and annihilated during the subsequent retreat through the steppe; on 26 January Pascolini, who had personally led several breakout attempts during the retreat, was captured near Valuyki by Cossack units along with the remnants of his division.
 He remained a prisoner of war in the Soviet Union until May 1950, when he was released and repatriated along with Generals Ricagno and Battisti and thirty South Tyrolean SS soldiers.

 After his return, Pascolini was promoted to major general and awarded a Gold Medal of Military Valor for his behaviour during the fighting on the Eastern Front and the march through the steppe; the medal was pinned on his chest by his son Stefano, a naval officer, who had also been awarded the gold medal for a MAS action in the Sicilian Channel in 1941.
-Pascolini was then placed on absolute leave in January 1951; he died in Turin on June 2, 1956.
+Pascolini was then placed on absolute leave in January 1951; he died in Turin on 2 June 1956.